AnasTawfeek/bootstrap/README.md

 # [Bootstrap](http://getbootstrap.com)

-New Media queries breakpoint with the class .col-xxs-*.
+1. New Media queries breakpoint with the class .col-xxs-*.

-Upcoming: RTL Version.
+2. RTL version based on the original BootStrap LESS files, Just overwriting the different styles.